abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

-The nature of the human mind is such that we have a whole bank of experiences, both internally, within ourselves, and externally, from society, that impinge on us.
+The nature of the human mind is such that we have a whole bank of experiences, both internally, within ourselves, and externally, from society, that impinges on us.
 All of that can pop up in the mind as thoughts because that is what a mind is for, to provide thoughts.
 But as meditators, we have to use discernment.
 What are we going to invest in?
-What are we going to put my energy into?
+What are we going to put our energy into?

 That is where *kamma* is created, whether it be the mental *kamma* of investing in thoughts of ill will, aversion, and greed, or the mental